Dre Campbell Farm

 4. Bacillus thuringiensis israelensis (Bti)

-Following the product instructions, water the soil with the solution to kill fungus gnat larvae.
+Follow the product instructions and water the soil with the solution to kill fungus gnat larvae.
 You can also use it to get rid of mosquito larvae.

 5. Beneficial Nematodes

-Purchase beneficial nematodes and work them into the soil where they will hunt down and parasitize fungus gnats larvae in the soil.
+You can also purchase beneficial nematodes and apply them.
+They will hunt down and parasitize fungus gnat larvae in the soil.

 7. Hydrogen Peroxide

-To use hydrogen peroxide for fungus gnats, dilute one part hydrogen peroxide (3%) with four parts water.
-Leave the soil to dry out a little then use the solution to water your plants.
+Mix one part hydrogen peroxide (3%) with four parts water.
+Let the soil dry a little, then use the solution to water your plants.
+This diluted solution is usually safe for most plants when used occasionally.

 8. Cinnamon

-To use cinnamon for fungus gnats, spread a thick layer of the powder over the soil and repeat every few weeks.
+To use cinnamon for fungus gnats, spread a thick layer of the powder over the soil surface.
+Repeat every few weeks.

 9. Sand

-Soil gnats like damp soils in order to lay their eggs.
-As a result, a layer of sand on the soil surface will dry it out fast.
-This discourages them from laying eggs there.
+Fungus gnats like damp soil to lay their eggs.
+However, a layer of sand on the soil surface helps it dry out faster.

 10. Soapy Water

-Therefore, keep the top level of the soil dry to deter adults from laying eggs.
-Preventing the soil from getting excess moisture is always helpful in controlling these indoor pests.
+Preventing the soil from becoming overly moist is always helpful in controlling these pests.

 12. Molt-X